 Cascade Investment, Bill and Melinda Gates’ investment arm, has been buying up US farmland for almost a decade.
 In 2014, according to the Wall Street Journal, the fund owned “at least 100,000 acres of farmland in California, Illinois, Iowa, Louisiana and other states.”

-In 2018, Cascade followed this acquisition with the $170 million purchase of around 14,500 acres of prime Washington farmland from John Hancock Life Insurance, another major institutional investor.
+In 2018, Cascade followed this acquisition with the $170 million purchase of around 14,500 acres of prime Washington farmland.
+The seller was John Hancock Life Insurance, another major institutional investor.

 Many in the media speculated that Gates’ purchases may have been part of a wider focus on sustainability in agriculture.
-The Gates Foundation has been investing in agriculture for over 10 years, including grantmaking to promote high-yield, sustainable agriculture, and research into the development of climate-resistant crops.
+The Gates Foundation has been investing in agriculture for over 10 years.
+Their investments include grantmaking to promote high-yield, sustainable agriculture, and research into the development of climate-resistant crops.

 Others note that Cottonwood Ag Management, one of Cascade’s subsidiaries, is a member of Leading Harvest, a non-profit created to promote sustainable agricultural practices.